biancaAlexandru/painting/README.md

 # PointPainting
 An implementation of PointPainting (https://arxiv.org/abs/1911.10150), an image-lidar fusion algorithm for 3D object detection.
 Code is partly based on the [Pointpillars](https://github.com/nutonomy/second.pytorch) repo as well as [this](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection) object detection repo.
-The algorithm involves performing a semantic segmentation of the image, projecting the pointcloud to the resulting segmentation map to give each lidar point its class score, and running the augmented pointcloud through a 2D object detector in BEV.
+The algorithm involves performing a semantic segmentation of the image, projecting the pointcloud to the resulting segmentation map to give each lidar point its class score, and running the augmented pointcloud through a 2D object detector (SSD) in BEV.

 ![](prediction.png)
 Above shows predicted (green) bounding boxes for an image and BEV map as well as ground truths (blue)

 Clone the repo:
 ```